 We’ve hinted at a discussion on the importance of the studies.
 How much does having a degree contribute to your odds of starting a game designer career?
 Like other professions within the industry, a bachelor’s degree within a related area of expertise can really help.

 According to some sources, over 60% of game designers have a bachelor’s degree, with almost 20% having an associate’s.
 Taking college courses but not graduating yet is also prevalent within 10% of those surveyed.
 This seems to indicate that a bachelor’s degree might prove helpful in getting hired - at the very least these programs teach graphic design, programming as well as game theory, which are invaluable for the Game Designer position.

 If you are thinking of using these obvious perks of a bachelor, the nature of the video game designer profession means you have a wide array of choices.
-While some are narrow and specialized in game design alone, others can give you a more open vision of the facets of game development such as monetization, mobile gaming, sound design, and the like.
+While some are narrow and specialized in game design alone, others can give you a more open vision of the facets of gamedev such as monetization, mobile gaming, sound design, and the like.
 A bachelor’s in computer science provides a clear path and connection to game development, for example.
 Other options would include a degree in multimedia or the arts - there is a significant intersection between industries that ensures this to be pertinent to game design.

 Once you’ve decided whether or not a bachelor’s is the way to go, you must tackle the application process itself.
 Hiring processes differ, yet it is common to make a video game design and concept portfolio, to improve your chances of getting the job.
 However, it’s not uncommon to begin from a different position and then move up till you reach the Game Designer position, QA could be a good kick-off start to getting your foot through the door